 A successful candidate will ...

-- Have substantial communications expertise: You know how ideas flow in society, which communications channels reach which audiences, how media and information environments are structured and evolving, and how to make messages carry in ways that matter.
-You have impressive practical skills and abilities in one or more of the areas of social media, media relations, creative content production, brand management, and/or cultural organizing.
+- Have substantial communications expertise: knows how ideas flow in society, which communications channels reach which audiences, how media and information environments are structured and evolving, and how to make messages carry in ways that matter.
+You have practical skills and abilities in one or more of the areas of social media, media relations, creative content production, brand management, and/or cultural organizing.

-- Demonstrate competence communicating about identity and equity: You should have a sophisticated understanding of the structures through which race, gender, class, sexual orientation, religion, ability, and other axes of identity function to unjustly distribute power and oppress some in our society, be up to date on the demands and tactics of movements seeking to remedy such injustices, be committed to lifting up the voices and leadership of those on the front lines, and practice ongoing learning and development of your knowledge and perspective in this area.
+- Value equity and demonstrate competence communicating about identity and equity: possesses a sophisticated understanding of the structures through which race, gender, class, sexual orientation, religion, ability, and other axes of identity function to unjustly distribute power and oppress some in our society, be committed to lifting up the voices and leadership of those on the front lines, and practice ongoing learning and development of your knowledge and perspective in this area.

 - Move quickly and be opportunistic: You regularly scan the news and political environments, and you are skilled at identifying opportunities to intervene in them to advance your goals.
 You are creative in coming up with outside-the-box ideas that can draw attention and carry a message.

 - Be aligned with MoveOn’s vision of a country and world where everyone can thrive, and with our digital-first approach that includes rapid-response campaigning and organizing and empowering grassroots activists to make change.